-By default case-calendar polls CourtListener on a cron.
-That works, but CourtListener throttles the free tier (300 requests per day) and a polling schedule means subscribers see an update minutes or hours after the entry actually hit the docket.
+By default Case Calendar polls CourtListener on a cron.
+That works, but CourtListener throttles the free tier (125 requests per day; 300/day on the paid Tier 1 — see the full tier table) and a polling schedule means the ICS file is only refreshed at each cron tick — minutes or hours after CourtListener has the entry, depending on how often the cron runs.

 What you’ll set up